 Gord Fishell

-Understanding how this wealth of cellular diversity is generated during development remains one of the most daunting problems in biology.
-In particular, we wish to understand not only how the vast variety ofinhibitory interneuron subtypes are generated but how they subsequently integrate into the bewildering array of neural circuits that are embedded in different brain structures.
-Our working hypothesis is that this is achieved through a two-step process, which we refer to as “Cardinal” and “Definitive” specification.
+The Fishell laboratory is focused on how this diversity is created.
+Understanding how this is accomplished during development remains one of the most daunting problems in biology.
+In particular, we wish to understand not only how the vast variety of inhibitory interneuron subtypes are generated but how they subsequently integrate into the bewildering array of neural circuits that are embedded in different brain structures.

 Publications View